OSGConnect/connectbook/start/data/stashcache.md

 		error = my_job.$(Cluster).$(Process).err
 		output = my_job.$(Cluster).$(Process).out

-		...other submit file details...

 		# ensure jobs have access to StashCache
 		+WantsStashCache = true
 		requirements = (OSGVO_OS_STRING =?= "RHEL 7") && (HAS_MODULES =?= True)

+		...other submit file details...

-3) Add three commands to the job executable script to (1) load the StashCache module, (2) use the command `stashcp` to transfer the large input file from a cache site to the execute node where the job is running, and (3) delete the large input file before the job terminates:
+3) Add three commands to the job executable script to (1) load the StashCache module, (2) use the command `stashcp` to transfer the larger input file from a cache site to the execute node where the job is running, and (3) delete the larger input file before the job terminates:

 		#!/bin/bash

 		# load module
 		module load stashcache

-		# transfer large input file
+		# transfer input file from StashCache
 		stashcp /osgconnect/public/username/path/file_name ./

 		# remaining commands to be executed in job

 		...

-		# delete large input files before job terminates
+		# delete input files from StashCache before job terminates
 		rm file_name

-	Any large input files transferred from `/public` should be deleted before the job terminates, otherwise HTCondor will mistake these files for output and will transfer them back to your home directory.
+	Any input files transferred via `stashcp` should be deleted before the job terminates, otherwise HTCondor will mistake these files for output and will transfer them back to your home directory.